AviroopGhosh/TAS-Forge/showcases/showcase_1/WCD_scheduling_framework.md

 Stream output file "stream_data.csv" has been created.
 Port connections output file "port_connections.csv" has been created.
 </pre>
 - The script also creates the `CPLEX_Code_Output` folder containing the `.mod` files for all supported scheduling frameworks.
-The MATLAB will display:
+The MATLAB command window will display:
 <pre>
 Directory created for storing CPLEX codes.
 Output file "output_CPLEX_code_generator_WCD.mod" has been generated in the CPLEX_Code_Output folder.